President Trump’s Plan to End the Israeli-Palestinian Conflict: Some “Big Picture” Observations

 Area A, Area B, Area C

-When negotiating the Oslo Agreement, I developed the concept of dividing the West Bank into three areas, as a part of interim steps to transfer responsibilities to a fledgling Palestinian entity (the Palestinian Authority):
+As elaborated in my article regarding Areas A, B and C, which can be read by double clicking here, when negotiating the Oslo Agreement, I developed the concept of dividing the West Bank into three areas, as a part of interim steps to transfer responsibilities to a fledgling Palestinian entity (the Palestinian Authority):

 - Area A – to include all the large Palestinian cities, where the Palestinian Authority would have both civilian and security responsibility;